brandur/sorg/README.md

 the site's second incarnation, with the original being [a Ruby/Sintra stack][org] (sorg = "static org").

-The site deploys automatically from its CI build in Travis as changes are committed to the master branch.
+The site deploys automatically from its CI build with GitHub Actions as changes are committed to the master branch.

 ## Clone